-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
 HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are continuing to grow.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.
+It's easy to see why these careers are increasingly popular.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most important, you’ll receive a comprehensive education about:
+And, most importantly, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of shrinking labor force within the industry.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-- Work in unpleasant settings, such as tight or dusty spaces.
+- Work in unpleasant settings, such as tight or messy spaces.

 - Work evenings, weekends and overtime throughout peak demand.